ankeshanand/blindfold-baselines-eqa/README.md

 # eqa-baselines
-Simple baselines for EmbodiedQA
+Blindfold baselines for EmbodiedQA

-To use BoW baseline, run
+To use the BoW baseline, run
 ```
 python main.py
 ```